Marc Scibilia: Career

 Scibilia collaborated with Hungarian progressive house DJ producer duo Stadiumx on the song "Those Were the Days" released on July 14, 2017.
 Scibilia's next collaboration, with German musician, DJ and producer Robin Schulz produced the song "Unforgettable" released on September 29, 2017, as a part of Schulz album Uncovered.
 "Unforgettable" has been certified Gold by the Federal Music Industry Association and has reached the No. 1 position on the German radio airplay charts.
 Scibilia joined Schulz on select dates of his Germany arena tour in October 2017.
 On March 21, 2018, Scibilia joined Schulz at the WDM Radio Awards to perform "Unforgettable" in front of a record crowd of 90,000 attendees at Estadio Azteca in Mexico City.

+In February 2018, Marc Scibilia's cover of the Clean Bandit song "Rather Be" appeared in the film Peter Rabbit starring Domhall Gleeson, Rose Byrne, James Corden, Margot Robbie, Daisy Ridley and Sia among others.

+In November 2018, Scibilia released his first EP since his debut album titled 7th & Christopher, named after the cross streets in Manhattan, NY where he and his wife spent time that year.

+In 2019 and through 2020, Scibilia released three different versions of his song "90's" including "90's", "90's (U.S. Version)" and "90s (Piano Version)" with different musical production on each version.
+This production exploration continued into songs like "Unforgettable (Acoustic)" based on his original version with DJ Robin Schulz and "You Are The Night (Acoustic)" which culminated in the 2020 EP Versions which contained these alternate versions of songs and one cover, "Dancing In The Dark" by Bruce Springsteen which Scibilia had been heard playing live on previous tours.

+In 2020, Scibilia also released "All Day All Night" a single which was featured in a Chrysler TV commercial co-written with rapper/songwriter Gizzle and Grammy Award-winning songwriter David 'Swag R'Celious' Harris and featured rapper Jim Jones and musician Phil Collen of Def Leppard.
+Scibilia featured in more songs with Jim Jones including "State of the Union" featuring rapper Rick Ross and ultimately contributied songwriting to several of the tracks on Jim Jones' album El Capo.